OfficeDev/O365-Node-Express-Ejs-Sample-App/README.md

 - To ensure all the node modules are included in the project, run the `npm install` command under the app's main directory, where the _package.json_ file is located, from a shell window.
   If using Visual Studio, you can try to rebuild the solution before running the app.

+- To run the app in Visual Studio, hit F5.

+- To run the app in node shell, go to the app's bin directory and type `node www` to start the server.
+Then open a browser and enter "http://localhost:1337" in the address bar, assuming the default setting is preserved.

+- Happy coding!

 ## Copyright
 Copyright (c) Microsoft.
 All rights reserved.